Types of Financial Aid

 When do I begin to repay my Federal Direct Loans?

 Each student is given a period of time before loan repayment begins; this is called a “grace period."
 The Federal Direct Loan grace period is six months after the student graduates, leaves school, or drops below half time status.
 Once a student exceeds their grace period, they must begin loan repayment.
-Federal Direct Loans are repaid to the holder of the loan, with 10-25 years to repay, depending on the total amount the student has borrowed.
+Federal Direct Loans are repaid to the federal government through a loan servicer, with 10-25 years to repay, depending on the repayment plan and total amount the student has borrowed.

 Scholarships